To achieve a great Asado, you must take care of your grill and keep it in perfect condition.

 The true Argentine Asado as an authentic luxurious event that traditionally wouldn’t happen often.
 This gathering of friends family and loved ones for this special cuisine was an important highlight of the week month or even year.

-Will start by taking care of the grill and making sure it is always impecable!
+Let’s start by taking care of the grill and making sure it is always impecable!

 Top tip alert: Make sure to clean the grill before removing the ash and coals from your Asado.

-Do not use any chemicals or detergents.
-Only water or vinegar.
+Do not use any chemicals or detergents—only water or vinegar.

 Asado cleaning wire brush: